amclain/amx-lib-volume/README.md

 volInit(mic1, 0, VOL_UNMUTED, 10000, 20000, 5);
 ```

-The "5" specifies that there are five steps between the min and max limits, which in this example is a step value of 2000.
-The step value is the amount that volIncrement() and volDecrement() increase or decrease a control's volume based on its current level.
+The `5` specifies that there are five steps between the min and max limits, which in this example is a step value of `2000`.
+The step value is the amount that `volIncrement()` and `volDecrement()` increase or decrease a control's volume based on its current level.
 Here's an example.

 ``` text
 Mic 1 starting level: 10,000